camertron/cldr-plurals/README.md

 Note that there's no need to add an explicit rule for the `other` plural form.

-Rules can be emitted as a group as well via the `to_code` method, which accepts a target language as an argument:
+`RuleList`s can be emitted in their entirety via the `to_code` method, which accepts a target language as an argument:

 ```ruby
 rules.to_code(:ruby)